angular-rust/cargo-ux/src/serve.md

 --open 	            | Opens the url in default browser. **Aliases:** -o | boolean |	false --poll 	            | Enable and define the file watching poll time period in milliseconds. | 	number --port 	            | Port to listen on. | number |	4200 --prod 	            | Shorthand for "--configuration=production".
 Set the build configuration to the production target.
 By default, the production target is set up in the workspace configuration such that all builds make use of bundling, limited tree-shaking, and also limited dead code elimination. | boolean
 --proxy-config 	    | Proxy configuration file. | string --public-host 	    | The URL that the browser client (or live-reload client, if enabled) should use to connect to the development server.
 Use for a complex dev server setup, such as one with reverse proxies. | string
---serve-path 	    | The pathname where the app will be served. | string --ssl 	            | Serve using HTTPS. | boolean | false --ssl-cert 	        | SSL certificate to use for serving HTTPS. | string --ssl-key 	        | SSL key to use for serving HTTPS. | string only used for development. | boolean
---verbose 	        | Adds more details to output logging. | boolean --watch 	        | Rebuild on change. | boolean | true
+--serve-path 	    | The pathname where the app will be served. | string --ssl 	            | Serve using HTTPS. | boolean | false --ssl-cert 	        | SSL certificate to use for serving HTTPS. | string --ssl-key 	        | SSL key to use for serving HTTPS. | string --verbose 	        | Adds more details to output logging. | boolean --watch 	        | Rebuild on change. | boolean | true